redwoodjs/redwood/CONTRIBUTING.md

 @redwoodjs/eslint-plugin-redwood: $ nodemon --ignore dist --exec 'yarn build'
 ```

-The second step is to watch and copy those changes into your Redwood project:
+The second step is to watch-and-copy those changes into your Redwood project or example app (here, example-invoice):

 ```terminal
 cd example-invoice